gowtham12004/FastAPi-postgresql/README.md

 ### 2. Dependency Injection
 We utilize FastAPI's dependency injection system for database sessions and configuration management, allowing for easy mocking during unit testing.

-### 3. Asynchronous I/O
-All external network calls (Gemini API) and database operations (where supported) are performed asynchronously to prevent blocking the event loop, maximizing throughput.

 ## 📡 API Endpoints